 BREAKING: Charges against woman arrested after botched abortion dismissed

-After nearly 7 months of legal battles, criminal charges against Jane Doe have been dismissed!
+After nearly seven months of legal battles, criminal charges against Jane Doe have been dismissed!

-Jane Doe was arrested on September 1st 2020 by Sunland Park Police Department and was charged with criminal disturbance.
-She had returned to Women’s Reproductive Clinic of Sunland Park on 9/1/20 with the body of her deceased baby who was delivered at home following a botched surgical abortion.
+On September 1st, 2020, Jane Doe was arrested by Sunland Park Police Department and was charged with criminal disturbance.
+She had returned to Women’s Reproductive Clinic of Sunland Park on 9/1/20 with the body of her deceased baby, who was delivered at home following a botched surgical abortion.
 Jane went to the clinic in physical pain and emotional panic in order to get help, answers, and her medical records.
-The abortion provider, Dr. Franz Theard, refused to speak with Jane and instead fled the scene in his car after instructing police be called on her.
+The abortion provider, Dr. Franz Theard, refused to speak with Jane and instead fled the scene in his car after instructing police to be called on her.

-Thankfully there were prepared sidewalk advocates on scene that day to provide Jane with the offer for help.
-Those advocates from Southwest Coalition For Life not only made sure Jane was given medical care following her botched abortion and home delivery, they also called Abortion On Trial’s attorney from the scene of the incident and together immediate steps were taken to defend Jane against the abortion provider she previously trusted.
+Thankfully there were prepared sidewalk advocates on the scene that day to provide Jane with the offer for help.
+Those advocates from Southwest Coalition For Life not only made sure Jane was given medical care following her botched abortion and home delivery, but they also called Abortion On Trial’s attorney from the scene of the incident.
+Together immediate steps were taken to defend Jane against the abortion provider she previously trusted.

-In the end not only were charges against Jane “dismissed without prejudice”, but the proposed sanctions against Mr. Seibel and request for Women’s Reproductive Clinic to have their legal fees paid for were denied.
+In the end, not only were charges against Jane “dismissed without prejudice,” but the proposed sanctions against Mr. Seibel and the request for Women’s Reproductive Clinic to have their legal fees paid for were denied.
 The judge ruled in Jane’s favor on both accounts.
-Franz Theard’s facility not only lost in their criminal pursuit against Jane, they lost in their pursuit to save on the legal fees Jane’s case cost them as well.
+Franz Theard’s facility not only lost in their criminal pursuit against Jane, but they also lost in their pursuit to save on the legal fees Jane’s case cost them.